Van Morrison: Early life and musical roots: 1945–1964

-Upon returning to Belfast in November 1963, the group disbanded, so Morrison connected with Geordie Sproule again and played with him in the Manhattan Showband along with guitarist Herbie Armstrong.
+Upon returning to Belfast in November 1963, the group disbanded, so Morrison reconnected with Geordie Sproule and played with him in the Manhattan Showband along with guitarist Herbie Armstrong.
 When Armstrong auditioned to play with Brian Rossi and the Golden Eagles, later known as the Wheels, Morrison went along and was hired as a blues singer.

 Them: 1964–1966

 The roots of Them, the band that first broke Morrison on the international scene, came in April 1964 when he responded to an advert for musicians to play at a new R&B club at the Maritime Hotel in College Square North – an old Belfast hostel frequented by sailors.
 The new club needed a band for its opening night.
 Morrison had left the Golden Eagles (the group with which he had been performing at the time), so he created a new band out of the Gamblers, an East Belfast group formed by Ronnie Millings, Billy Harrison and Alan Henderson in 1962.
 Morrison took the place of his friend, Bill Dunn, who left the band months earlier to become a pastor.
 Eric Wrixon, still a schoolboy, was the piano player and keyboardist.
 Morrison played saxophone and harmonica and shared vocals with Billy Harrison.
 They followed Eric Wrixon's suggestion for a new name, and the Gamblers morphed into Them, their name taken from the 1954 horror movie Them!

 The band's R&B performances at the Maritime attracted attention.
 Them performed without a routine and Morrison ad libbed, creating his songs live as he performed.
 While the band did covers, they also played some of Morrison's early songs, such as "Could You Would You", which he had written in Camden Town while touring with the Manhattan Showband.
 The debut of Morrison's "Gloria" took place on stage here.
 Sometimes, depending on his mood, the song could last up to twenty minutes.
 Morrison has said, "Them lived and died on the stage at the Maritime Hotel", believing the band did not manage to capture the spontaneity and energy of their live performances on their records.
 The statement also reflected the instability of the Them line-up, with numerous members passing through the ranks after the definitive Maritime period.
 Morrison and Henderson remained the only constants, and a less successful version of Them soldiered on after Morrison's departure.